-Four lessons for effective, efficient research in health care settingsJuly 15th, 2014 in Health /
+Four lessons for effective, efficient research in health care settingsJuly 15, 2014 in Medicine & Health / Health

 Thousands of studies take place every year in healthcare settings.
 A report published recently in the American Journal of Preventative Medicine describes how to do many of these studies more rapidly.
 By taking into account the real-world constraints of the systems in which providers deliver care and patients receive it, researchers can help speed results, cut costs, and increase chances that recommendations from their findings will be implemented.

 The lessons come from the My Own Health Report project, a collaboration between seven research institutions with the goal of streamlining how healthcare providers communicate with patients about preventative health topics including smoking, excessive drinking, and poor diet.
 In this case, the challenge is not awareness of the best behaviors or doctors' ability to speak to patients about these behaviors; the challenge comes primarily from the boots-on-the-ground reality that the time providers have with patients is severely limited and they need actionable assessment information at the point of care.